Analyticsphere/analyticsPiplelines/README.md

 ## using Plumber, Cloud Build, Cloud Run and Cloud Scheduler

-This repo holds files requires to run a containerized R script, using docker, cloud build and cloud run.
+This repo holds files required to run a containerized R script, using docker, cloud build and cloud run.
 It uses docker and yaml files based on Daniel Russ's CloudRun_QAQC example.

 ### **Objectives:**